NiceDash/Vibe/README.md

     <img src="assets/preview.png"/>
 </p>

-Vibe is a beautiful React.js dashboard build with Bootstrap 4 and comes with lots of custom templates and components.
+Vibe is a beautiful React.js dashboard built with Bootstrap 4 and comes with lots of custom templates and components.
 It's built with Sass which allows you to quickly change global colors and styles.